lizmat/articles/migrating-perl-to-raku-1.md

 Whether you are a programmer who is taking the first steps to convert Perl code to Raku and encountering some issues. or you're just interested in learning about what might happen if you try to port Perl programs to Raku, this series of blog posts should answer at least some of your questions.

 These blog posts assume familiarity with Perl as a programmer / user.
-Expect concepts such as references, reference counting, and DESTROY to be discussed.
+Expect concepts such as "references", "reference counting", and "`DESTROY`" to be discussed.
 If these concepts are unknown to you, then these blogs are probably not for you.

-The [Raku Programming Language documentation](https://docs.raku.org) already contains most (if not all) the documentation you need to deal with the issues you will confront in migrating Perl code to Raku.
+The [Raku Programming Language documentation](https://docs.raku.org) already contains most (if not all) the documentation you need to deal with the issues you will confront in [migrating Perl code to Raku](https://docs.raku.org/language/perl2raku-overview).
 But, as documentation goes, the focus is on the factual differences.
 These blogs will try to go a little more in-depth about specific issues and provide a little more hands-on information based on my experience porting quite a lot of Perl code to Raku.

 ## Using Perl features in Raku